 The truth is, there is no secret recipe to working remotely.
 Success comes from paying attention to what works for you and integrating that into your routine.
 Do you work best in the morning?
 Then set a goal to be up at least 4 mornings per week to ensure you’re using that time to work.

 Do you work best from a coffee shop?
-If the ambient atmosphere and free-flowing caffeine help you focus, then set up camp at your local coffee shop every Mondays, Wednesdays, and Fridays.
+If the ambient atmosphere and free-flowing caffeine help you focus, then set up camp at your local coffee shop every Monday, Wednesday, and Friday.
 If you can manage to work there every day, that’s even better!

 4. Reward yourself

 For some, it’s starting work that’s the problem.
 But for others, remote work means you are always in “work mode.”
 While working all the time may sound pretty productive, it’s usually not.
 Take into consideration that always being “on” puts pressure on your mental focus and your health.

 That said, you’ve got a productivity problem on your hands.
 The first thing you need to do is set some goals that are easily measurable.
 Why?
 So that you can stop working when you reach them.
 Otherwise, how will you know when it’s time to quit?

 Ideas to get you started: